Article Collection

 Also in 1982, the AI Lab bought a new PDP-10 and its administrators decided to use Digital’s non-free timesharing system TOPS-20 instead of ITS.
 The new OS required signing a nondisclosure agreement even for binaries, which made any kind of sharing or collaborative improvements impossible.

-Finally, Stallman had previously modified the Lab’s printer driver to notify owners of active print jobs when paper jams happened.
-When Xerox donated a high-speed laser printer to the Lab and the same modification was necessary, Stallman surprisingly found no driver source code available, and a person who had it refused to share it due to a non-disclosure agreement (NDA).
+Finally, Stallman had previously modified the Lab’s printer driver to notify owners of active print jobs when paper was jammed.
+When Xerox donated a high-speed laser printer to the Lab and the same modification was necessary, Stallman surprisingly found no driver source code available, and a person that had it refused to share it due to a non-disclosure agreement (NDA).

 Stallman was in total opposition of non-disclosure agreements, new licensing terms, increasing incompatibilities between vendors, lack of source code, and loss of user freedoms.
 To him, “the idea of proprietary software was antisocial, unethical, and simply wrong, dividing the public and keeping users helpless”.